 - Place the grated kohlrabi, zucchini, carrot in the middle of a tea towel, fold and squeeze any excess water out.

 - Add the grated veggies to a bowl.
-Add the chopped spring onions, flour, baking powder, pepper and salt(optional).
+Add the chopped green onions, flour, baking powder, pepper and salt(optional).

 - Mix well using your hands or a fork.